 “The way things look when there’s only a little light left in the sky approaches the surreal,” Kotz says.
 “These images are as close as a straight photographer like me can come to surrealist art,” with the added twist that this surrealism is, of course, real.

-- From Gerald Peters Gallery exhibition press release, 2008
+- Catherine Whitney, from Gerald Peters Gallery exhibition press release, 2008

 "This body of work is about a time of day when the ordinary world transforms into the surreal.
 It’s when the banality of our ordinary surroundings mysteriously transforms into the sublime…Gazing up at Orion as I drift through the crepuscular light, I wonder...Does he see what I see?
 Is he smiling?" - jk